British Racing and Sports Car Club: History

 The 500 Club, as it was then known, was founded in 1946.
 The club promoted racing in 500 c.c. single-seater racing cars, later known as Formula Three.
 Motor Sport reported in 1947: "The 500 Club's Patron is Earl Howe, its President S.C.H.
 Davis, and its Vice-Presidents Messrs.
 Findon, Mays and Pomeroy-which speaks for itself.
 A stall will be occupied by the Club at the next Shelsley Walsh hill-climb, and its magazine "Iota" will be on sale there."
 The name was subsequently changed to The Half Litre Club on becoming a limited liability Company.

 In 1954 Motor Sport reported: "The Half-Litre C.C. is contemplating changing its name to the British Racing and Sports-Car Club, in view of changed activities."

 In 1966 the BRSCC staged the seventh Racing Car Show, 19–29 January, at Olympia West Hall, London.
 By this time the club magazine was called Motor Racing.

-In 2025, the British Racing & Sports Car Club (BRSCC) continues to solidify its reputation as one of the UK's premier motorsport organizers, delivering an action-packed calendar that spans grassroots racing to high-profile national and international championships.
-With over 35 race meetings scheduled across circuits like Brands Hatch, Donington Park, and Silverstone, the BRSCC is at the heart of British motorsport.
+In 2025, the British Racing & Sports Car Club (BRSCC) organised over 35 race meetings across venues including Brands Hatch, Donington Park, and Silverstone.
+The club's calendar encompassed events ranging from club-level competition to national and international championships, reflecting its broad role within British motorsport.